-What you might not know: the Merlion was partly inspired by the city’s Sanskrit name, Singapura, which means ‘lion city’.
-This Sanskrit name is thought to have been given by a Sumatran prince Sang Nila Utama, who ruled Temasek, a settlement on the Singapura island during the early 14th century.
+What you might not know: the Merlion was partly inspired by the city’s ancient name of Singapura, which means ‘lion city’.
+The origins of this Sanskrit name is attributed to the Sumatran prince Sang Nila Utama, who ruled Temasek, a settlement on the Singapura island during the early 14th century.

 While hunting for animals, the prince spotted a strange creature moving quickly, which was identified as a lion by his advisors.
 However, there were no records of lions native to Singapore.
 It might have been a tiger that he saw, for tigers used to be found in the wild in Singapore, up until the 1930s.